~ 11 min read

 Rounding upSection titled Rounding up

 When we began writing this post, we suspected that Terraform would simply be the fastest, as it doesn’t rely on CloudFormation under the hood.
-After years of being the reigning champion - at least within our proximity - the reputation of the CDK for us and others10 11 has weakened.
+After years of being the reigning champion - at least within our proximity - the reputation of the CDK for us and others10 11 has recently weakened.
 CDKs weird packaging, together with the v2/v3 migration efforts, the various work-arounds and helpers needed to work with the CDK, the disappointment of “awesome reusable contructs” remaining mostly a theory.
 Going into it we thought to find out that something like terraform was going to be the best after all.

 Looking at the range of tools that is available, it has become again obvious that some are more geared towards serverless development than others.
 At the same time within your own organization you may have teams which have a different areas of focus.
 Having these serverless-tuned tools for us made for a far better development experience, less frustrations and faster iterations.
 Depending on your flexibility, in the end it might not be a question of “the best tool”, but choosing different tools depending on the purpose.